codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/azure-triggers.md

 ## Manage Azure Triggers with Codefresh UI

-The process involves two parts
+The process involves two parts:

-1. Creating a trigger in Codefresh.
-This will result in a special Codefresh webhook URL
+1. creating a trigger in Codefresh.
+This will result in a special Codefresh webhook URL and
-1. Creating a new notification in the Azure Registry that will use this URL to call Codefresh
+1. creating a new notification in the Azure Registry that will use this URL to call Codefresh.

 Make sure that you have an Azure cloud account and have already [created a registry](https://docs.microsoft.com/en-us/azure/container-registry/).